Why Solar Panels in Ireland?

 After a decade, a typical system has saved €9,000–€12,000 on an investment of €4,700.
 That's a return most investments can't match, and the panels still have 15+ years of life left.

-How Solar Panels Work in Ireland
+How Solar Panels Work

 Solar photovoltaic (PV) panels convert sunlight into electricity.
-They don't need direct sunshine — they work on daylight, which means they generate power even on cloudy Irish days, just at a lower rate.
+They don't need direct sunshine, they work on daylight, which means they generate power even on cloudy Irish days, just at a lower rate.
 A typical Irish household system generates most of its energy between March and October.

 The electricity generated goes directly into your home's electrical system.
 When you're generating more than you're using (common on sunny afternoons), the excess either charges a battery (if you have one), heats your hot water via an immersion diverter, or is exported to the grid for a payment.